 RMCAD also has a variety of student clubs, supported by the Student Government Association and Student Life and representing interests as varied as performance, culture, design, gaming, and other creative opportunities.

-The RMCAD Photographers intend to create a visual and written forum for aspiring photojournalists, writers, videographers and photographers.
-Each digital media professional/member of The RMCAD Photographers will receive quarterly photography assignments geared toward producing photographic essays while connecting with local, national, and international media outlets.
+Each member of The RMCAD Photographers will receive quarterly photography assignments geared toward producing essays that any media outlet would jump to publish.
 Assignments will be compiled quarterly into a digital in-house publication then added to each photographer’s portfolio.

 Jim Reiman – firstname.lastname@example.org